naveenvenk17/Llama2-Chatbot/README.md

 ## Prerequisites

-- Python 3.6 or higher
+- Python
-- Required Python packages (you can install them using pip):
+- Required Python packages :
     - langchain
     - chainlit
     - sentence-transformers
     - faiss
     - PyPDF2 (for PDF document loading)
+    - check requirements.txt

 To use the bot, you can follow these steps: